 Back to blog

-'An in-depth analysis of the core differences between the "Destiny Chart" (Lifetime Chart) and "Hourly Chart" (Hourly Qi Men) in Qi Men Dun Jia.
-We explore the similarities and differences between these two systems from the dimensions of time, analytical logic, application scope, and philosophical essence, revealing the dialectical relationship between constants and variables in Yi learning prediction.'
+'An in-depth analysis of the core differences between the "Life Chart" (Mingpan / Zhongshen Pan) and the "Hourly Chart" (Shi Pan / Shijia Qimen) in Qimen Dunjia.
+Exploring from the dimensions of temporal scope, analytical logic, application range, and philosophical essence, this article reveals the dialectical relationship between fate and contingency in Yixue divination.'

-Simply put, the Destiny Chart (Lifetime Bureau) is the script of life, defining the attributes of the character and the outline of the plot; while the Hourly Chart (Hourly Qi Men) is an improvised performance, describing specific scenes happening at a particular point in time.
+Put simply, the Life Chart (Zhongshen Ju) is the script of one's life, defining the attributes of the character and the outline of the plot; while the Hourly Chart (Shijia Qimen) is an improvisational performance, describing the specific scene unfolding at a particular moment in time.

-To distinguish between the two, we must first clarify their definitions and how they are generated.
+To distinguish the two, we must first clarify their definitions and how each is generated.

-1.1 Hourly Chart: An Instant Slice of the Universe
+1.1 The Hourly Chart: An Instantaneous Slice of the Cosmos

-• Essence: It is an "instant slice" in the long river of cosmic spacetime.
-It is like pressing the shutter of a camera, recording the distribution state of cosmic energy at that specific second.
+• Essence: It is an "instantaneous slice" taken from the vast river of cosmic space-time.
+It is as if we pressed the shutter of a camera, capturing the distribution of universal energy at that precise second.

 • Characteristics:

-• Fluidity: The pattern changes every two hours (one Chinese hour/Shichen).
+• Fluidity: The configuration changes once every two hours (one shichen).

-• Specificity: Usually used to solve immediate, specific, short-term problems (e.g., Will this business deal succeed$1 Where is the lost item$2 What will the weather be like tomorrow$3).
+• Specificity: Typically used to address immediate, concrete, short-term questions (e.g., Will this business deal go through$1 Where is the lost item$2 What will the weather be like tomorrow$3).

-1.2 Destiny Chart: The Congenital Imprint of Life
+1.2 The Life Chart: The Innate Imprint of a Life

-• Definition: A Qi Men chart cast based on a person's birth moment.
+• Definition: A Qimen chart cast based on the moment of a person's birth.

-• Generation Mechanism: The plotting method is exactly the same as the Hourly Chart, but it is based on the birth time.
-Once plotted, this chart remains fixed and unchanged throughout the person's life.
+• Generative mechanism: The charting method is identical to that of the Hourly Chart, except that it is based on the time of birth.
+Once cast, this chart is fixed and immutable, accompanying the person throughout their entire life.

-• Essence: It is the "congenital imprint" formed by the injection of cosmic energy into the human body at the moment of birth.
-It is not just a time slice, but a holographic model accompanying the entire cycle of the life form.
+• Essence: It is the "innate imprint" formed when the energy of the cosmos was infused into the human body at the moment of birth.
+It is not merely a temporal slice but a holographic model that accompanies the living being through its entire life cycle.

 • Characteristics: